marcmarinam/obsidian-fmp/Promotion/Promo Doc.md

 **3 - You look beyond short-term deliverables, helping the team manage their long-term responsibilities.**

 **4 - You're likely to have ownership of various tools/systems/processes within your team.**
 - Everyone in our team maintains the freemium system, but I am usually the point of contact for big changes.
-These changes include setting up new services within the monorepo, working with pipelines, architectural/design changes,
+These changes include setting up new services within the monorepo, working with pipelines, architectural/design changes, etc.
+- Since I was the one who refactored the experimentation framework, I am the point of contact when debugging issues, consulting new needs for the framework, migrations, etc. I assisted several teams with debug

 **5 - You help others to deliver more value by sharing your expertise in certain technologies/processes.**
 - Sharing backend & payment expertise with less experienced teammates.